OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
-Before you install OpenIndiana on a system that is running the Linux OS, save a copy of the menu.lst file.
+If your intention is to multi-boot OpenIndiana on a system that is already running a UNIX like operating system (for example Linux), be sure to save a copy of the `menu.lst` file prior to beginning the installation.
-The contents of the GRUB menu.lst file dictate what is displayed in the GRUB menu when you boot the system.
+The contents of the GRUB `menu.lst` file dictate the booting parameters for each entry displayed in the GRUB boot menu.
-You will need to update the GRUB menu after the installation.
+The information provided by the `menu.lst` will be required for updating the GRUB menu after the installation.
 </div>

 <!-- CAUTION: --> <i class="fa fa-exclamation-triangle fa-lg" aria-hidden="true"></i> **CAUTION:**